KaynRyu/introcoding-spring-2019/Wiki/.ipynb_checkpoints/useful_terminal_commands-checkpoint.md

 `git add <filename>` In case you want to add a single file to your repository. `<filename>` could be `mytextfile.txt`

-`git commit -a -m "<write here a short descriptive message>"`: Send changes to remote repository. **Messages are mandatory** and should short and descriptive.
+`git commit -a -m "<write here a short descriptive message>"`: Send changes to remote repository. **Messages are mandatory** and should be short and descriptive.
 Don't accumulate too many changes before committing, otherwise your message/comment will not be meaningful to all the changes you made.

 `git push origin master` Upload changes to master branch in the Github repository.
 To see changes make sure you refresh the Github webpage.